laufergall/movies-knowledgegraph/deployment/README.md

 aws ecs run-task --cli-input-json file://deployment/ecs/run-task/kinoprogramm-scraper.json
 ```

 When the task is completed, json files should have been written to S3.
+See [athena queries](/athena/README.md) for accessing the scraped data.

 # AWS Deployment Walkthrough